gearglow/ReptiliaWithATwist/The List.md

 "That's charitable," Ron muttered.

 "And trying to get a rise out of Ron," Elysia added, winking at Malfoy, who blushed.
-Ron, meanwhile, gaped like affronted trout.
+Ron, meanwhile, gaped like an affronted trout.

 _Turning all Malfoy's taunting into him flirting with Ron is_ hilarious, Hermione said, cracking up over the legilimency link. _They both get so worked up about it!_